supabase/rfcs/rfc/0004-functions.md

 This RFC will function more as a Design Document - exploring various potential options, and the pros and cons of each.

+If you have a use-case for Functions that you can share with the team, please use [this Discussion](https://github.com/supabase/supabase/discussions/4269).
+It will be incredibly helpful in this Design Doc.

 # Roadmap / Blockers

 For all of these options, there are a few blockers that we need to clear before proceeding.